AV-3/Website-Portfolio/README.md

 Website portfolio by Alan Velez

-My first website which will be consistently updated with future projects and work experience.
-I ommitted the use of Bootstrap and Sass in order to better understand the basics of front-end design.
+My first front-end project which I will consistently update with future projects.
+Originally was going to use Bootstrap and Sass but ultimately I ommitted the use of Bootstrap and Sass in order to better understand the basics of front-end design.

 Languages:
     HTML